Subject Offerings

 Units: 3-0-3; first half of term

-[First Half Term: Ends Oct 18] Introduces rudiments of ancient Greek – the language of Plato, Sophocles, Thucydides, and Euclid, and the basis for that of the New Testament – to students with little or no prior knowledge of the subject.
-Aimed at laying a foundation to begin reading ancient and/or medieval texts.
-Greek I and Greek II may be combined (after completion of both) to count as a single HASS-H. [Pre-1900]
+(First Half Term: Ends Mar 21) Introduces rudiments of Latin to students with little or no prior knowledge of the subject.
+Aimed at laying a foundation to begin reading ancient and/or medieval literary and historical texts.
+Latin I and Latin II may be combined by petition (after completion of both) to count as a single HASS-H. [Pre-1900]

 Units: 3-0-3; second half of term

-[Second Half Term: Begins Oct 21] Introductory Greek subject for students with some prior knowledge of basic grammar and vocabulary.
+(Second Half Term: Starts Mar 31) Introductory Latin subject for students with some prior knowledge of basic grammar and vocabulary.
 Intended to refresh and enrich ability to read ancient and/or medieval literary and historical texts.
-May be taken independently of Greek I with permission of instructor.
-Greek I and Greek II may be combined (after completion of both) to count as a single HASS-H. [Pre-1900]
+May be taken independently of Latin I with permission of instructor.
+Latin I and Latin II may be combined by petition (after completion of both) to count as a single HASS-H. [Pre-1900]

 Prereq: One intermediate subject in Spanish or permission of instructor